viam-modules/viam-camera-oak/README.md

 Select the `camera` type, then select the `oak-d` model.
 Enter a name for your camera and click **Create**.

-On the new component panel, copy and paste the following attribute template into your camera’s **Attributes** box.:
+On the new component panel, copy and paste the following attribute template into your camera’s **Attributes** box:

 ```json
 {